 Rising national consciousness and resistance to the Ottoman Empire explode into literature, education, and bloody revolution.

 After decades spent preparing, Bulgaria finally attempts to achieve its national ambitions.

 The podcast will eventually cover all of Bulgarian history until the present day.

-I was born in Washington DC to a family with nearly 400 years of history in North America, and have been studying and reading about Bulgarian history since 2005.
+I was born in Washington DC to a family without any connections to Bulgaria, but have been studying and reading about Bulgarian history since 2005.
 Ironically enough, I became obsessed with podcasts around the same time.

-Since then I completed a bachelors degree in history and political science including a year at the American University in Bulgaria and an MA in Nationalism Studies at Central European University in Budapest.
+Since then I completed a bachelors degree in history and political science at the University of Mary Washington including a year at the American University in Bulgaria and an MA in Nationalism Studies at Central European University in Budapest.
 My thesis was about the political ideology of the Bulgarian Prime Minister Alexander Stamboliiski, a project I then continued in Sofia with a Fulbright grant.

 But after deciding not to pursue a PhD, I chose to settle in my adopted home of Bulgaria and engage in my passion for its history through this podcast instead.
 Nearly 8 years later, it's become one of the most rewarding things I've ever done.

 Aside from working on the podcast I serve on the board of Fulbright Bulgaria, head up content at Automagically, and lend my voice to projects like the new Sofia metro line.